 The importance of culture in your Spanish lessons

 In all languages there is a popular jargon and a way of interacting with others that is due to the culture of the society that speaks that language.
-In the case that concerns us in this article, Spanish tapas, there are some expressions, verbs and nouns that are directly related to them.
+In the case that concerns us in this article, the most popular Spanish tapas, there are some expressions, verbs and nouns that are directly related to them.

 Teachers explain all these cultural aspects linked to the language in our Spanish lessons.
 Let’s begin seeing the difference between tapa, pincho and ration, which is a fairly common question among students.